ivanestro/Assignment-1/README.md

 - `git init`: to initialize repository.
 - `git status`: to get what your current status is.
-- `git add`: what changes you made in a file but will not be automatically tracked.
+- `git add`: what changes you made in a file but will not be automatically tracked this is where git commit does
 - `git commit`: Create a meaningful messages to the changes.
 - `git push`: save the changes in the remote repository
 - `git pull`: to fetch changes from remote and merge them in repository.